NicolasMahn/IntPakman/README.md

 * PyCharm

 ### Installation
+* clone the git repository
-* In PyCharm
+* open PyCharm
-	* File -> New Project
+	* File -> open
-	* Location: Location of your Project
-	* New environment using Virtualenv
-		* Location: keep default path
-		* Base interpreter: search for your python 3.8.8 executable and select it
-	* create
-* open Project
+		* select the git repository
 	* view Terminal in PyCharm -> check if the  virtualenv is acticated
 		* the line should look like: (Project name) Path
 	* if the virtualenv is not activated proceed with the following steps:
 		* in the pycharm terminal navigate into the roject package and enter the following command:
 			* <name of the environment>\Scripts\activate (if this doesn't work try <name of the environment>\Scripts\activate.bat)
 		* your terminal line now should look like: (Project name) Path

-### Git Integration
-*

 ### Pip usage
 * you can view the list of installed packages via pip list